 - Cardiovascular disease (heart and blood vessel): leading to heart attack or stroke

-The Diabetes Resource Institute at Catholic Medical Center is dedicated to the education and support of patients diagnosed with diabetes or pre-diabetes.
+The Diabetes Resource Institute at Catholic Medical Center is dedicated to the education and support of people with diabetes or pre-diabetes.
 We help our patients and their families learn how to live well with diabetes.

 If you have diabetes, our team of professional educators works collaboratively with your primary care provider and/or your endocrinologist to deliver comprehensive and personalized diabetes self-management skills.
-You will learn about day-to-day solutions for nutrition, exercise and medication management to help you manage your diabetes.
+At our diabetes clinic, you will learn about day-to-day solutions for nutrition, exercise and medication management to help you manage your diabetes.